Franks Tract Reimagined (PDF) was completed in September 2020. The project was a

 ecological and local interests.

 In July 2019 the Department in cooperation with the Department of Parks and Recreation launched a second round of planning for possible future restoration of Franks Tract.
-This effort builds on the lessons learned from the original feasibility study and guidance from the Delta Conservation Framework.
-Based on the initial study Phase II is focused on direct engagement with the local and affected communities to develop a project which can meet multiple objectives and achieve broad support.
-The desired outcome is that the final plan achieves biological and water quality objectives and addresses local concerns related to recreation, navigation, flood protection, and local economic sustainability.
-The planning is being conducted by a multidisciplinary team of led by Environmental Science Associates, with outreach provided by U.C.
+This effort built on the lessons learned from the original feasibility study and guidance from the Delta Conservation Framework.
+Based on the initial study Phase II was focused on direct engagement with the local and affected communities to develop a project which can meet multiple objectives and achieve broad support.
+The desired outcome was that the final plan achieved biological and water quality objectives and addressed local concerns related to recreation, navigation, flood protection, and local economic sustainability.
+The planning was conducted by a multidisciplinary team of led by Environmental Science Associates, with outreach provided by U.C.
 Davis and modeling support by the Department of Water Resources.
-The planning effort will be completed in September of 2020.
+The planning effort was completed in December 2020.
 The primary Phase II website serves as the central hub for public involvement and planning information.

 The 2016 Delta Smelt Resiliency Strategy (PDF) identified a number of actions to be implemented to improve conditions in the Delta for the declining state listed endangered and federally listed species.
 As a result of the extended drought between 2013 and 2015 Delta Smelt abundance had declined to historic lows.
 The Strategy identified thirteen management actions including development of the Franks Tract Restoration Feasibility Study.
 The Department of Fish and Wildlife is the lead for preparing the study.